chewzzz1014/oyen-intern-assessment/README.md

 6. Run `uvicorn main:app --reload` to run the project

 ## How to run
 1.
-2. Run `pip install requirements.txt`
+2. To install all packages, run `pip install requirements.txt`
-3. Run `uvicorn main:app --reload` to run the project
+3. To run the server, run `uvicorn main:app --reload` to run the project